 In a model of the forest industry, researchers in the College of Forestry combined an evaluation of costs for collecting, transporting and processing biomass with the potential locations of regional processing facilities in western Oregon.
 Each location was chosen because it is adjacent to an existing or recently-closed wood product operation such as a sawmill or plywood manufacturing plant.

-While researchers don’t dismiss the possibility of reducing costs by increasing the efficiency of biomass operations, the future feasibility of such development may depend on public investments and the creation of new markets.
+While researchers don’t dismiss the possibility of reducing costs by increasing the efficiency of biomass operations.
+Yet the future feasibility and economics of forest biomass is such a development.
+So it may depend on public investments and the creation of new markets.
 And while the study considered the possibility of generating biomass from restoration or thinning operations on federal forestlands, it concluded that the additional supply does little to change the economic feasibility of processing facilities.

 It would take changes in technology from transportation to processing as well as the development of new value-added products — such as aviation fuel and industrial chemicals — to improve the economic feasibility of biomass, scientists say.

-The cost of harvesting, chipping and loading biomass at timber harvesting sites comes to about $37.50 per dry ton, researchers estimated.
-Operating costs of a regional depot — including labor, fuel, maintenance, electricity and supplies — would add another $11 per dry ton.
+In addition, the cost of harvesting.
+Also chipping and loading biomass at timber harvesting sites.
+For it comes to about $37.50 per dry ton, researchers estimated.
+Operating costs of a regional depot — including labor, fuel, maintenance, electricity and supplies.
+For they would add another $11 per dry ton.
 These estimates do not include transportation and depot construction.

 “The actual levels of these costs that operators experience will be really critical to feasibility,” added Crandall.

-Other efficiencies in biomass processing and transportation could improve economic feasibility, added Sessions.
-They include reducing its moisture content and increasing its density to reduce trucking costs.
-The scale of processing facilities could be adjusted to minimize the cost per ton.
+Other efficiencies in biomass processing and transportation.
+For it could improve economic feasibility, added Sessions.
+They include reducing its moisture content.
+Also and increasing its density to reduce trucking costs.
+The scale of processing facilities could also be adjusted.
+That’s to minimize the cost per ton.

-Crandall and her colleagues estimated that a depot operating three shifts per day and producing 75,000 dry tons per year would create about 19 jobs.
+Crandall and her colleagues estimated that a depot operating three shifts per day.
+Therefore producing 75,000 dry tons per year.
+For it would create about 19 jobs.

 They also considered the possibility that an increase in material from federal forests would make a difference, but transportation costs would rise because such lands tend to be remote from likely depots.

-The potential for biomass, the researchers said, will likely depend on the ability to achieve other aims in addition to generating biomass as a product: wildfire risk reduction, forest restoration, energy and rural economic stimulus.
+The potential for biomass, the researchers said, will likely depend on the ability to achieve other aims.
+That’s in addition to generating biomass as a product.
+Also for wildfire risk reduction and forest restoration.
+Finally energy and rural economic stimulus.

-Support for the research came from the Northwest Advanced Renewables Alliance led by Washington State funded through the National Institute of Food and Agriculture in the U.S. Department of Agriculture.
+In addition, support for the research came from the Northwest Advanced Renewables Alliance.
+It was also led by Washington State funded through the National Institute of Food and Agriculture in the U.S. Department of Agriculture.

 Source: OSU College of Forestry: For a century, the College of Forestry has been a world class center of teaching, learning and research.
 It offers graduate and https://flic.kr/p/Q6rVzw, 12-28-16 undergraduate degree programs in sustaining ecosystems, managing forests and manufacturing wood products; conducts basic and applied research on the nature and use of forests; and operates 14,000 acres of college forests.